-The following subsections provide instructions for the installation of the Force Copilotsoftware package.
+The following subsections provide instructions for the installation of the Force Copilot software package.
 This lets you receive input from a Force Torque Sensor.

-- Section 4.1 and subsections detail the installation of an open source development package, which can be adapted according to the users' needs.
-It currently functions with Windows and Linux. - Section 4.2 explains the Demo Software - Section 4.3 will detail the use of serial communication in generic applications
+- Section 4.1 explains the use of he FT300-S Force Torque Sensor with TMFlow Software - Section 4.2 and subsections detail the installation of an open source development package, which can be adapted according to the users' needs.
+It currently functions with Windows and Linux. - Section 4.3 explains the Demo Software - Section 4.4 will detail the use of serial communication in generic applications